brianshumate/vaultron/README.md

 - consul_oss_server_2
 - consul_oss_server_3

-You can view logs for any container with `docker logs` like so:
+You can view operational logs for any container with `docker logs` like so:

 ```
 docker logs vault_oss_server_1
 ```

+The Vault audit logs for each server are available as:

+- `./vault/oss_one/audit_log/audit.log`
+- `./vault/oss_two/audit_log/audit.log`
+- `./vault/oss_three/audit_log/audit.log`

 ## Basic Troubleshooting Questions